dask/dask-blog/_posts/2019-09-19-dask-hyperparam-opt.md

 I'll highlight some key points of the corresponding paper, "[Better and faster hyperparameter optimization with Dask][scipy19]".
-Let's go through the basics of Hyperband then illustrate it's use and performance with an example.
+Let's go through the basics of Hyperband then illustrate its use and performance with an example.

 ## Hyperband basics

-The motivation for Hyperband is to high performing models with minimal training.
-Given this goal, it makes sense to spend more time training high performing models – why waste training time on poor performing models?
+The motivation for Hyperband is to find high performing hyperparameters with minimal training.
+Given this goal, it makes sense to spend more time training high performing models – why waste more time training time a model if it's done poorly in up until now?

 One method to spend more time on high performing models is to initialize many models, start training them, and then stop training low performing models